 Fitness to study

 Fitness to Study is the second level of the Support to Study process.
-It is designed to address and manage situations where there may be high or urgent risk.
-The process helps to understand the difficulties you are facing, reduce risk, and discuss support available.
+It addresses and manages situations where there may be high or urgent risk.
+It helps us understand the difficulties you are facing, reduce risk, and talk about support available.

 • clarify your academic situation